 Go to File and select Export.
 Then select Create PDF/XPS Document.

 This opens the Publish menu with options to select a location to save to and Standard or Minimum Size printing.
-Always select Standard to get Word’s best print-ready presets for your file.
+Always select Standard to get Word’s best PDF format presets for your file.

 You can also see additional options using the Windows version of Word under the Options… menu.
-Most of these settings don’t need to be adjusted, though for some files, the PDF/A setting is helpful for embedding fonts.
+Most of these settings don’t need to be adjusted.

-Once you’re satisfied, click Publish and your PDF will export promptly!
+Once you’re satisfied, click Publish and your DOCX to PDF conversion will begin.

 Page Size in Word

 It is vital that you create and save a custom size with a unique name.
-If you do not, Word may revert your page size to their default (so 8.5 x 11 in) when exporting your PDF.
+If you do not, Word may revert your page size to its default (8.5 x 11 in) when exporting your PDF.
 We’ll cover how to verify your PDF page size below.

 What Makes A PDF ‘Print-Ready’?